-In 2014, Ivan moved to the North American business unit as SVP of Connections, Investments and Assets.
+In 2014, he moved to the North American business unit as SVP of Connections, Investments and Assets.

 In 2013, Ivan was honored to be named a ‘Media Maven’ by Advertising Age.

-In December 2015, Ivan became SVP, Strategic Marketing for Coca-Cola North America.
+In December 2015, he became SVP, Strategic Marketing for Coca-Cola North America.

-Prior to joining The Coca-Coca Company, Pollard was a Global Partner in Naked Communications, the world’s largest connections planning company.
+Prior to joining The Coca-Coca Company, Ivan was a Global Partner in Naked Communications, the world’s largest connections planning company.